nelmandela/bucket-list-flask-api/README.md

 3. _python  manage.py db upgrade_

 ## Starting the server
-- On the root directory, run `python app.py`
+- On the root directory, run `python manage.py runserver`

 >> **The server should be running on [http://127.0.0.1:5000]**